$\rho$-arbitrage and $\rho$-consistent pricing for star-shaped risk measures: Introduction

-As of today, the most popular risk measures are monotone, cash-invariant and \emph{positively homogeneous}, i.e., $\rho(\lambda X) = \lambda \rho(X)$ for $\lambda \geq 0$, with Value at Risk (VaR) and Expected Shortfall (ES) being the most famous examples.\footnote{Among many other papers, mean-VaR portfolio selection has been studied by Alexander and Baptista \cite{alexander2002economic} and Gaivoronski and Pflug \cite{gaivoronski2005value} and mean-ES portfolio selection has been studied by Rockafellar and Uryasev \cite{rockafellar2002conditional} and Embrechts et al.~\cite{embrechts2021robustness}.
-For an axiomatic justification of mean-ES portfolio selection, we refer to Han et al.~\cite{han:al:21}.} Moreover, ES is the current industry standard.
-Nevertheless, mean-$\rho$ portfolio selection for positively homogeneous (monotone and cash-invariant) risk measures may be \emph{ill-posed} in the sense that there are no efficient portfolios, or even worse, that there is a sequence of portfolios $(\pi_n)_{n \in \mathbb{N}}$ such that $\mathbb{E}[X_{\pi_n}] \uparrow \infty$ and $\rho(X_{\pi_n}) \downarrow -\infty$.
-These phenomena are referred to as \emph{$\rho$-arbitrage} (a generalisation of arbitrage of the first kind) and \emph{strong $\rho$-arbitrage} (a generalisation of arbitrage of the second kind), respectively.
-Both concepts have been studied extensively in Herdegen and Khan \cite{herdegen2020dual} from a theoretical perspective; the practical relevance of $\rho$-arbitrage has been discussed by Armstrong and Brigo in \cite{armstrong2019risk} and \cite{armstrong2019statistical}.
-In particular, \cite[Theorem 3.23]{herdegen2020dual} implies that regulators cannot exclude (strong) $\rho$-arbitrage \emph{a priori} when imposing a \emph{positively homogeneous} (monotone and cash-invariant) risk measure -- unless $\rho$ is as conservative as the worst-case risk measure.
-Since a worst-case approach to risk is infeasible in practise, this indicates that one should move beyond the class of positively homogeneous risk measures for effective risk constraints in the context of portfolio selection.
+Presently, the most popular risk measures are normalised, monotone, cash-invariant and \emph{positively homogeneous}, i.e., $\rho(\lambda X) = \lambda \rho(X)$ for $\lambda \in (0,\infty)$, with Value at Risk (VaR) and Expected Shortfall (ES) being the most famous examples.\footnote{Among many other papers, mean-VaR portfolio selection has been studied by Alexander and Baptista \cite{alexander2002economic} and Gaivoronski and Pflug \cite{gaivoronski2005value} and mean-ES portfolio selection has been studied by Rockafellar and Uryasev \cite{rockafellar2002conditional} and Embrechts et al.~\cite{embrechts2021robustness}.
+For an axiomatic justification of mean-ES portfolio selection, we refer to Han et al.~\cite{han:al:21}.} However, in this setting, $\rho$-optimal portfolios need not exist.
+And even if they do exist, mean-$\rho$ portfolio selection may be \emph{ill-posed} in the sense: there is a sequence of portfolios $(\pi_n)_{n \in \mathbb{N}}$ such that $\mathbb{E}[X_{\pi_n}] \uparrow \infty$ and $\rho(X_{\pi_n}) \leq 0$ for all $n$; or even worse (from the perspective of a regulator), there is a sequence of portfolios $(\pi_n)_{n \in \mathbb{N}}$ such that $\mathbb{E}[X_{\pi_n}] \uparrow \infty$ and $\rho(X_{\pi_n}) \downarrow -\infty$.
+These phenomena are referred to as \emph{$\rho$-arbitrage} and \emph{strong $\rho$-arbitrage}, respectively.
+They are undesirable from a regulatory point of view since positions that are highly rewarding should come with a risk -- and the risk is being nullified here.
+Both concepts are generalisations of the classical notions of arbitrage of the first and second kind.
+Indeed if $\rho$ is the worst-case risk measure, then $\rho$-arbitrage is classical arbitrage of the first kind and strong $\rho$-arbitrage is classical arbitrage of the second kind; see \cite[Proposition 3.22]{herdegen2020dual} for details.
+For coherent risk measures, the concepts of (strong) $\rho$-arbitrage have been studied from a theoretical perspective in Herdegen and Khan \cite{herdegen2020dual}; the practical relevance of $\rho$-arbitrage has been discussed by Armstrong and Brigo in \cite{armstrong2019risk} and \cite{armstrong2019statistical}.